Is Walmart's early pay offer good for workers?

 Walmart plans to cover the expense of the app for employees.
-In addition to the money management tools, it comes with a feature called “Instapay,” which allows Walmart employees to access their pay early when they run out of cash or “when unexpected expenses occur,” said Walmart in a press release.
+In addition to the money management tools (like these apps), it comes with a feature called “Instapay,” which allows Walmart employees to access their pay early when they run out of cash or “when unexpected expenses occur,” said Walmart in a press release.

 If you’re a Walmart employee curious about Even or eager to get your paycheck earlier than usual, think twice before you start a new habit.
 Use of the Instapay feature isn’t free — at least not forever.